-In order to accelerate early investment activity, the City will need to clearly show willingness to facilitate redevelopment activities with any of the following tools:
+The Phase II Analysis shows that, in order to accelerate early investment activity, the City will need to clearly show willingness to facilitate redevelopment activities with any of the following tools:

-- Subsidize or write-down certain pre-development costs such as demolition, enhanced infrastructure and environmental remediation. - Ease parking requirements. - Contribute land parcels, at no cost, to the development entity. - Assist early development projects (those occurring within the first three to five years) by granting long-term property tax abatements or PILOTs.
+- Subsidize or write-down certain pre-development costs such as demolition, enhanced infrastructure and environmental remediation. - Ease parking requirements. - Contribute land parcels, at no cost, to the development entity. - Give serious consideration to assisting early development projects (those occurring within the first three to five years) by granting long-term property tax abatements or PILOTs.

-As a result of the case study research on similar open spaces to the proposed HUB Park, the City should pursue a public-private partnership model-with the private entity being a non-profit-for managing potential revenue generating activities such as concessions, space rental, events and programming.
+As a result of the case study research on similar open spaces to the proposed Meriden Green, the City should pursue a public-private partnership model-with the private entity being a non-profit-for managing potential revenue generating activities such as concessions, space rental, events and programming.